historical-theology/stthomas/return-to-god/syllabus-spring2025.md

 * Optional: [The Best Free Computer Sources for Catholic Theology](https://odysee.com/@CoreyStephanPh.D.:c/computer-resources-catholic-theology:7)
 * Optional: [Oxford Reference Website: Theology & History Usage Guide](https://odysee.com/@CoreyStephanPh.D.:c/oxford-reference:e)

-RECOMMENDATION: During the first week, start reading Bonaventure's *Life of Francis* in the background (e.g. between classes on campus), since you will need to have read the entire story (book) by the end of Unit 1.
+RECOMMENDATION: During the first week, start reading Bonaventure's *Life of Francis* during free time (e.g. between classes on campus), since you will need to have read the entire story (book) by the end of Unit 1 ( *Reader*, 128-214).
+)

 #### Week 2: Genesis and Creation
 Blackboard 2: Genesis and Creation

-##### August 26-30
+##### Tuesday, January 21

+Printed and bound *Readers* are required in-class every day starting on Tuesday, January 21.
+This is when I (Dr. Stephan) will take record of who has his/her *Reader* printed, bound, and ready for use.

+#### 5% of the course grade comes from arriving to class with the *Reader* on this date.

 Lecture